Bill878/NBA/NBA/README.md

 # How to Run
-1. Run the "NBA" executable JAR file.
+1. Download the raw "NBA" JAR file.

 # Author
 - Bill Ren